Overview

 We will explain the relevance of assessing the environmental impacts of building with timber vs. conventional materials, with a method called Life Cycle Assessment (LCA).
 You will learn the general framework of LCA, and compare results based on an illustrative case study assessing alternative materials.
 We will then focus on the comparison of carbon footprints, end-of-life scenarios, and the importance of prolonging product lifespans.

-Module 5 - Timber façades and building physics
+Module 5 - Advanced topics and future trends

 Module 6 - Prefabrication and building process benefits